openstack-archive/wsme/doc/protocols.rst

 A wsdl definition of the webservice is available at the 'api.wsdl' subpath.
 (``/ws/api.wsdl`` in our example).

-The protocol is selected if the request match one of the following condition:
+The protocol is selected if the request matches one of the following condition:

 -   The Content-Type is 'application/soap+xml'
 -   A header 'Soapaction' is present